Skip to main content

 Training and assessment takes place in the school playground.

-Where suitable, there can be an on-road training element for proficient cyclists at the end of the playground scheme.
-However, the CPS instructor must first contact the Safe and Accessible Travel Promotion and Outreach branch to make sure that a risk assessment is carried out and safety equipment delivered.
+However, the CPS instructor must first contact the Active Travel Team to make sure that a risk assessment is carried out and safety equipment delivered.

 Instructors